nourbenhassen/dinmo-test/README.md

 This project was a short mock-up.
 Please find the coming steps to improve it:
+* Add docstrings for the different files, functions, methods and classes
 * Add unit tests for the API endpoints logic.
 * Add proper authentication (OAuth2)
 * Add constraint rules for the People table columns